Kuwait Crown Prince Receptions

-His Highness the Crown Prince received First Deputy Prime Minister and Interior Minister Sheikh Talal Al-Khaled Al-Ahmad Al-Sabah.
+His Highness also received First Deputy Prime Minister and Interior Minister Sheikh Talal Al-Khaled Al-Sabah.

-Further, His Highness received Deputy Prime Minister and Defense Minister Sheikh Ahmad Fahad Al-Ahmad Al-Sabah. (end)
+Further, His Highness received Deputy Prime Minister and Defence Minister Sheikh Ahmad Fahad Al-Ahmad Al-Sabah. (end)

 aa